BlueNetCat/BlueNetCat.github.io/OBSEA/README.md

 Sound pressure level (hydrophone)     | dB        |  ?

 ### Data availability graph
 Show a graph with the data available for specific dates.
+The main problem with observatories is that data is not continuous.
+Devices may fail and would be replaced in a few days / months, thus not collecting data for some time.

 ### Prototpyes
 #### Clima knowledge